liamcottle/meshtastic-flasher-ble/README.md

 `Settings > Firmware Updates > Send Reboot OTA`

+## Why do I need this?

+I have several Meshtastic devices that can't easily be connected to via USB for flashing via the official Meshtastic web flasher.

+However, I am able to connect to them directly via bluetooth.

+This project makes it easier to update the firmware over BLE using my MacBook without needing to take the nodes out of their enclosures nor connect to them via USB.

 ## Supported Devices

 I have successfully flashed the following devices and firmwares over BLE.